Cincinnati Radiation Experiments: Health effects

 The experiments administered between 25 and 300 rad of Cobalt-60 total body and partial body irradiation, comparable to 20,000 chest x-rays, within hours.
 There were also plans to increase the radiation dosage to 600 rad.
 In addition, bone marrow was occasionally extracted prior to the irradiation and later reinfused in an effort to alleviate the debilitating health effects of the radiation.

 The irradiated patients experienced a wide variety of side-effects: nausea, vomiting, diarrhea, emaciation, hemorrhaging, fatigue, cognitive impairment, and hallucinations.
+In the first month 21 patients died.
 1/4 of the patients died within 2 months of irradiation, and over 3/4 of the patients died within a year.
 In his testimony, Dr. Saenger maintained that assessing the direct contribution of the irradiation to the mortality rates is impossible due to the variety of health factors acting as confounding variables: prior chemotherapy treatment, localized radiation treatment, and the advanced stage cancer itself.
-He claimed that the cancer was the primary factor in the patients’ deaths, and that the irradiation had palliative benefits for 31% of the patients.
+He claimed that the cancer was the primary factor in the patients' deaths, and that the irradiation had palliative benefits for 31% of the patients.

 Consent forms

-From 1960-1965, no written consent forms were used in the experiments, in accordance with the requirements of the Cincinnati General Hospital; the Department of Health, Education, and Welfare; and the Department of Defense.
+From 1960 to 1965, no written consent forms were used in the experiments, in accordance with the requirements of the Cincinnati General Hospital; the Department of Health, Education, and Welfare; and the Department of Defense.
 In April 1965, the patients were given consent forms that, according to Dr. Saenger, appropriately discussed the dangers of the irradiation.
 However, David Egilman claimed that these forms did not mention any relevant side effects of the irradiation.

-In 1969, the National Institutes of Health evaluated the Cincinnati General Hospital's ethical practices, prompting Dr. Saenger to adopt a new consent form outlining the purpose, procedure, and risks of the irradiation tests to the patients.
+In 1969, the National Institutes of Health evaluated the Cincinnati General Hospital's ethical practices, prompting Saenger to adopt a new consent form outlining the purpose, procedure, and risks of the irradiation tests to the patients.
 Even so, no consent form used mentioned possible death.

 During the 1994 trial, family members of the patients alleged that the researchers forged certain patients' signatures on the consent forms.